dpi-tta-lessons/portfolio/content.md

 ![title in tab](assets/title-tab.png)

 <aside class="warning">
-  Make sure to change this to something relevant for your website. 😄
+  Make sure to change this to something relevant for your portfolio website (maybe your name?).
 </aside>

 #### Body